Clinical IVF Training and Sign-Off

 - Selects the correct approved preparation pathway.

-- Performs count, motility, and progressivity assessment within local clinical scope.
+- Performs count, motility and progressivity assessment within local clinical scope.

 - Documents prep method, observations, and handoff accurately.